 We note that the theorizing we present here is bounded by our assumption that the severity and persistency of any negative organizational treatment experienced by the physicians in our sample is insufficient to trigger feelings of outright betrayal.
-We clarify this because research on betrayal suggests that employees may be especially likely to engage in retaliatory behavior in response to betrayal from others with whom they feel relationally close (Bohnet & Zeckhauser, 2004; Brockner, Tyler & Copper-Schneider, 1992; Elangovan & Shapiro, 1998; Koehler & Gershoff, 2003).
+We clarify this because research on betrayal suggests that employees may be especially likely to engage in retaliatory behavior in response to betrayal from others with whom they feel relationally close (Bohnet & Zeckhauser, 2004; Brockner, Tyler, & Copper-Schneider, 1992; Elangovan & Shapiro, 1998; Koehler & Gershoff, 2003).
 Our study is not intended to advance thinking on the topic of betrayal per se.

-Influence of Professional Identification on Professional Employee Reciprocity organizational identification.
-Although professional employees usually view administrators as fellow members of the organization, they typically do not see administrators as true members of the profession, even when administrators have had professional training and experience (Golden et al., 2000).
-Professional employees do not think of administrators as professionals mainly because organizations and professions tend to be rival groups whereby the goals and values of organizations and professions often conflict, and administrators are seen as clearly emphasizing organizational concerns over professional ones (Freidson, 2001).
+Influence of Professional Identification on Professional Employee Reciprocity

+Professional employees' sense of oneness with their profession-their professional identification-alters their responses to perceptions of organizational support (POS) and perceptions of psychological contract violation (PPCV) in a manner opposite that of organizational identification.
+Although professional employees usually view administrators as fellow organization members, they typically do not see administrators as true members of their profession, even when the administrators have had professional training and experience (Golden et al., 2000).
+Professional employees do not think of administrators as professionals mainly because organizations and professions tend to be rival groups with conflicting goals and values, and administrators are seen as clearly emphasizing organizational concerns over professional ones (Freidson, 2001).